StackExchange/blackbox/README.md

 ProTip: If you get "gpg: decryption failed: No secret key" then you forgot to re-encrypt blackbox.yaml with the new key.

-On SECUREHOST, securerly delete your files:
+On SECUREHOST, securely delete your files:

 ```
 cd /tmp/NEWMASTER